DataBiosphere/data-portal/content/releases/2020-mar/overview.md

 # 2020 March HCA DCP Release

-The DCP March 2020 release includes datasets from all human DCP projects that have been processed using DCP standardized pipelines (Optimus or Smart-seq2).
+The HCA DCP March 2020 release includes datasets from all human DCP projects that have been processed using DCP standardized pipelines (Optimus or Smart-seq2).

-Overall, projects were stratified into individual datasets by organ, developmental stage, and sequencing technology, and were further processed using [Cumulus](INSERT LINK), a tool for cell clustering, differential expression analyses, and visualization.
+Projects were stratified into individual datasets by organ, developmental stage, and sequencing technology, and were further processed using [Cumulus](INSERT LINK), a tool for cell clustering, differential expression analyses, and visualization.
 Cell type annotations were taken from publications or project contributor feedback, were harmonized, and then added to analyzed files.

-You can read more about these processes from the [Methods page](INSERT LINK) or you can take a [tutorial on how to replicate these analyses](INSERT LINK).
+To learn more about these processes and get started working with the release, please review the [Methods page](/releases/2020-mar/methods), take a [tutorial on how to replicate these analyses](/releases/2020-mar/replicating-the-hca-dcp-release-analysis) or view tips for [working with release files](/releases/2020-mar/working-with-release-files).

-**Ready to explore release files now?** Check out the tips and tricks in the  [Working with Release Files guide](INSERT LINK).
+## Release Datasets

+The release datasets are available at the following link: [2020 March release datasets](https://ux-dev.data.humancellatlas.org/explore/releases/2020-mar)

+>Fran TODO: Make the link above respect the portal environment (note ux-dev is hard coded) Thx!